Boltairex/Discord.Extended/README.md

 # Usage

-Read the Wiki tab for the explanation!
+Read the Wiki tab for explanation!

 # About Creators (Boltarex & Qzername)